- Ticket giveaway to boost your event

 Another option is a survey to collect your fans’ opinions and ideas.
 Keep questions short!
 Use the survey to give away tickets, or collect reviews during and after your event.

-We often see brands running exclusive events and conferences for creators, business people, or as part of education and training programmes.
+We often see brands running exclusive events and conferences for creators, business people, or as part of education and training programms.
 And video contests are an extremely popular way to give away tickets in high demand.

 The winners would be selected by a jury, but the brand offered a special prize for the first five entries, too.
 This gave users an extra incentive to take part.
 Offering a range of prizes is always popular – and in contests which demand a lot of effort from participants, it’s important to offer a proportionate reward.